maquenneville/quennescriptions/README.md

 # Notes

 You may need to set the ImageMagick config_default.py variable IMAGEMAGICK_BINARY to the path with your magick.exe file, especially if you're using Windows.

+# Updates

+3/21/2023 -- Upgraded transcription method to OpenAI Whisper API calls, for a massive improvement in subtitle accuracy.
+Removed --dialect option as Whisper does not need to be prompted for dialect.

 3/19/2023 -- Abandoned Needleman-Wunsch, optimized old VAD function for minimum phrase length.